 The University of Wisconsin School of Medicine and Public Health Longitudinal Teacher/Coach (LTC) Program is an integral component of the ForWard Curriculum.

-LTCs follow students through the new three-phase curriculum.
-A major feature of the UW School of Medicine and Public Health's ForWard curriculum is to provide each of our medical students with a longitudinal teacher/coach to allow for maximized competency-based skill development across all phases of our new curriculum.
+LTCs follow students through the three-phase ForWard Curriculum.
+A major feature of the UW School of Medicine and Public Health's ForWard Curriculum is to provide each of our medical students with a longitudinal teacher/coach to allow for maximized competency-based skill development across all phases of our curriculum.

-Longitudinal teacher/coaches have primary responsibilities for facilitating the Patient-Centered Education (PaCE) Case Groups and teaching the ForWard Clinical Skills Curriculum.
-LTCs are responsible for teamwork skills and professionalism coaching and the fostering of lifelong learning and critical reflection across all three phases of the curriculum.
+LTCs have primary responsibility for facilitating the Patient-Centered Education (PaCE) Case Groups and teaching the ForWard Clinical Skills Curriculum.
+LTCs are responsible for teamwork skills and professionalism coaching and the fostering of lifelong learning and critical self-reflection across all three phases.

 The LTC team

 Kelly Herold, MD, is the director of the Longitudinal Teacher/Coach Program.
-She is a clinical assistant professor of medicine and is a practicing general internist at UW Health's West Clinic.
+She is a clinical associate professor of medicine and is a practicing general internist at UW Health's West Clinic.

 Jane Crone, NP, MEd, MS, is the assistant director of the LTC program.
-She has over 30 years of experience in medical education and was the director of the UW School of Medicine and Public Health's Patient, Doctor and Society Course for years.
+She has over 30 years of experience in medical education.

-For questions about the LTC program, contact email@example.com.
+For questions about the LTC program, contact Amanda Rosalez at firstname.lastname@example.org.